Gloucester Road tube station

-The station is served by the District, Circle and Piccadilly lines.
-On the District and Piccadilly lines, the station is between South Kensington and Earl's Court, and on the Circle line, it is between South Kensington and High Street Kensington.
-It is in London fare zone 1.
+The station is served by three lines: Circle, District and Piccadilly.
+On the District and Piccadilly lines, the station is between Earl's Court and South Kensington stations.
+On the Circle line, it is between South Kensington and High Street Kensington stations.
+It is located in London fare zone 1.

 The station is in two parts: sub-surface platforms, opened in 1868 by the Metropolitan Railway as part of the company's extension of the Inner Circle route from Paddington to South Kensington and to Westminster; and deep-level platforms opened in 1906 by the Great Northern, Piccadilly and Brompton Railway.
 A variety of underground and main line services have operated over the sub-surface tracks.
-The deep-level platforms have remained largely unaltered with no lift access.
+The deep-level platforms have remained largely unaltered with lift access.
 A disused sub-surface platform features periodic art installations as part of Transport for London's Art on the Underground scheme.

+The station building is Grade II listed.